Vector theory of gravity: Universe without black holes and solution of dark energy problem: Cosmology

+and the temporal part of Eqs. (\ref{sss1}) ($i=0$) with the cosmological term yield the same evolution equation

+which has two unknown functions $a(t)$ and $\rho (t)$ (equation of state $ P=P(\rho )$ fixes the relation between $P$ and $\rho $, and, therefore, $P$ is not independent).
+Additional equation can be taken, e.g., in the form of the energy-momentum relation $T_{k;i}^{i}=0$ which is the same in both theories.
+In the metric (\ref{c2}) this relation yields

+For cold Universe $P(t)=0$ and integration of Eq. (\ref{c7a}) yields $\rho (t)=\rho /a(t)^{3}$, where $\rho $ is independent of $t$.
+Thus, for cold Universe, Eq. (\ref{c7aa}) gives the previous Eq. (\ref{qq1}).

-where $C_{1}$ is an integration constant which, according to observations, is equal to zero.
-For $C_{1}=C=0$ Eqs. (\ref{w5a}) and (\ref{c8}) are identical.
-Thus, general relativity and vector gravity predict the same evolution of the Universe which agrees with available cosmological data for a certain value of $\Lambda $.
+Since Eqs. (\ref{c7aa}) and (\ref{c7a}) are identical in both theories, general relativity for spatially flat metric and vector gravity predict the same evolution of the Universe which agrees with available cosmological data for a certain value of $\Lambda $.
 General relativity, however, does not predict the value of $\Lambda $.

 To find the value of the cosmological constant $\Lambda $ in vector gravity we must start from the full system of equations (\ref{sss1}) for nonuniform matter distribution without the cosmological term and average them over the large scales.
 We perform this procedure for the linearized equations for which the answer can be found exactly.
 Then we will match the nonlinear equation (\ref{qq1}) with the exact linearized equations (which do not have the $\Lambda -$term) and obtain the value of $\Lambda $ in the effective cosmological model.